dkssud24/Rare-variant-heritability-Genome-Biology-/README.md

 To assess potential confounding due to LD between rare and common variants:

 - 30,000 individuals were randomly sampled (20 replicates)
 - For each replicate:
   - Rare and common PLINK datasets were generated
   - GRMs were constructed separately for rare and common variants
   - PCA was computed separately for rare and common variants
   - Multi-component REML analysis was performed using GCTA

 Covariates:
 - Age
 - Sex
 - First 10 PCs from rare variants
 - First 10 PCs from common variants

 ---

 ## Scripts

-### Main heritability analysis
+- `01_ldscore_Aset.sh`
+  - LD score calculation and definition of LD-independent rare variants

+- `02_make_ABC_GRM.sh`
+  - Construction of GRMs for A, B, and C sets

+- `03_rare_PCA_each_set.sh`
-- GCTA REML analysis using rare variant GRM
+  - PCA computation using rare variants

+- `04_GCTA_GREML.sh`
+  - Heritability estimation using GCTA

+- `05_BOLT_REML.sh`
-- BOLT-REML analysis using merged genotype data
+  - Heritability estimation using BOLT-REML

+- `06_PGS_adjusted_models.sh`
+  - GCTA and BOLT-REML analyses with PGS adjustment

+- `07_random30k_20rep.sh`
+  - Random sampling of 30,000 individuals (20 replicates)

+- `08_common_rare_PCA.sh`
+  - PCA computation for both rare and common variants

+- `09_mGRM_analysis.sh`
+  - Multi-GRM (joint rare + common) REML analysis

 ---

-### Multi-GRM pipeline

-- `step1.makebed.sh`
-  - Generate PLINK bed files for rare and common variants in each subset

-- `step2.make_grm.sh`
-  - Construct GRMs for rare and common variants

-- `step3.pca.rare.common.sh`
-  - Perform LD pruning and PCA for common variants

-- `estimate_pca_rare.sh`
-  - Perform PCA for rare variants

-- `step4.run.rare.common.sh`
-  - Run multi-component REML (multi-GRM) for each phenotype

 ## Software

 - PLINK2
 - GCTA v1.94
 - BOLT-LMM v2.4.1

 ---

 ## Notes

 - UK Biobank data are not publicly available
 - Scripts assume preprocessed genotype and phenotype files
-- File paths should be modified according to local environment
+- File paths should be modified according to the local environment

 ---